belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 Input - Output
 ----------------

-The In/Out tab, which is situated below the transports bar, features different control options related to the input/output sound files.
+The In/Out tab, which is situated below the transport panel, features different control options related to the input/output sound files.

 Input